Distance Learning Course in Aged Care

 Physiotherapists can also help

-- design special exercise programmes to mobilise their joints, strengthen their muscles
+- design special exercise programs to mobilise their joints, strengthen their muscles

 - show the person relaxation techniques to reduce stress and muscle tension – which can help worsen conditions such as arthritis.